 “We love AeroPoints and use them everywhere.
 Can we put one on a machine?”

 This question sparked a realization: Propeller’s GNSS hardware, which had steadily earned a reputation for reliability and accuracy, still had untapped potential.
-Now, that simple question, “What else could we do with GNSS hardware?” soon joined forces with another concept: GIS.
+The question “What else could we do with GNSS receivers?” soon joined forces with another concept: GIS.

-In its simplest terms, GIS can be boiled down to the concept of “dots on maps,” or generating geospatial data to represent discrete objects like machines or other points of interest.
-Machine mapping in it’s most simple form.
+In its simplest terms, GIS can be boiled down to the concept of “dots on maps.”
+It’s generating geospatial data to represent discrete objects like machines or other points of interest.
+Machine mapping in its most simple form.

 Out of this intersection between GNSS hardware and evolving ways to use worksite maps, DirtMate was born.